acmegrouptest/brandnewproduct/README.md

   6. Create and preview your post.

   You can paste markdown files content or plain text and use the editor to style.

-  (Make sure you include the following metadata, you can find the form to fill just below your post editor) Layout stands for the template to be used to publish.
+  (Make sure you include the following metadata, you can find the form to fill just below your post editor, see image below)

+  Layout stands for the template to be used to publish.

   Category is the way the content is classified.
 (Documentation category is the only one for now)

   ![Post Editor Screenshot](http://res.cloudinary.com/dkq1dgypu/image/upload/v1488192128/post-editor-screenshot_f6r16k.png "Post Editor Screenshot")